MediaCrush/MediaCrush/docs/api.md

       "type": "image/gif",
     }

-When a file is uploaded to MediaCrush, several associated files may be generated.
-In the case of GIF files, two video files are generated - one with h.264/mpeg and another with theora/vorbis.
-Some media will also have "extra" files.
-In the case of uploaded videos, we'll include an `image/png` thumbnail file in the extras.
+When a file is uploaded to MediaCrush, it enters our processing pipeline.
+Various (lossless) tweaks and optimizations are done, and it's converted into several browser-friendly formats.
+All the files associated with a blob are included in the "files" array.
+If you wish to display a file to the user, examine the "blob_type" property, which may be "video", "audio", or "image".
+Iterate over the files available and choose any mimetypes that match what your platform can support.

+Please note that you should not trust the value of "type".
+This is the original mimetype that was supplied by the user at the time of upload.
+MediaCrush disregards this value and examines uploaded files to determine their type empirically and updates "blob_type" accordingly before moving files into the processing pipline.

 If the file is not found, you will get a dictionary like: